swiftlang/swiftly/Documentation/SwiftlyDocs.docc/uninstall-toolchains.md

 $ swiftly uninstall 5.6.1
 ```

-When you're done working with every patch of a minor swift release you can remove them all by omiting the patch version.
+When you're done working with every patch of a minor swift release you can remove them all by omitting the patch version.

 ```
 $ swiftly uninstall 5.6